 I’ve been told that Mont-Tremblant is to Quebec as Banff is to Alberta.
 A gorgeous mountain village with plenty of skiing, hiking, cute shops and restaurants.
 Plus, luxury spa resorts and private cabins with incredible views.
-It’s a four-season travel destination you could happily spend a lot of time at!
+It’s a four-season travel destination you could happily spend a lot of time at, or even just a few hours on your Toronto to Halifax road trip.
 The drive from Ottawa to Mont-Tremblant is just under 2 hours, and Mont-Tremblant to Montreal is 1.5 hours.

 For incredible places to stay in and near Mont-Tremblant, visit Quebec Getaways for Couples.